kwhat/jnativehook/readme.txt

 *** About ***
-JNativeHook is a Java library to provide a global keyboard and mouse listening capabilities for applications that may or may not have focus.
-The library directly extends Java's mouse and keyboard listeners to provide easy integration.
+JNativeHook is a Java library to provide a global keyboard and mouse listening capabilities for applications regardless of focus.

 *** License ***
 Copyright (c) 2006-2010 - Alexander Barker (alex@1stleg.com)